 Figure only gives you a basic example and principle.
 You can propose new bandwidth and sampling rate values (higher or lower) or even new architecture design, if you believe they are consistent, relevant and good enough for the open call topic.

 We expect a generic implementation of the LBT core, meaning that it should work with LTE as defined for LAA.
 But it could also work with any other technology that want to use LBT.
-It should be end-to-end, like defined in 36.789 (see Fig. 5.2.1-1).
+It should be end-to-end, as defined in 3GPP Rel13, 36.789 (see Fig. 5.2.1-1).
 The validation scenario is more elaborated in Table 5.2.1-1, among which Scenario 1 with ‘best effort’ traffic type for aggressor is mandatory.

 This can be done, but you have to make sure that the LBT extension is also validated with the 2 platforms mentioned in the Open Call document.
 If the LBT core is generic, it should be able to take IQ samples from any other platform (FPGA or host PC).